Interstitial Cystitis

 Emptying the bladder usually provides temporary relief.

-If medical evaluations do not reveal any infection, disease, or injury, or if treatments fail to bring expected improvement, it is likely that the brain may be playing a role in generating or contributing to the symptoms.”
+If medical evaluations do not identify any disease or injury, or if treatments fail to provide expected improvement, it is likely that the brain plays a role in generating or contributing to the pain or illness.
+This is called a neuroplastic symptom.